-The thought that babies (and all animals for that matter) have lower levels of vitamin K at birth is for a beneficial, protective reason.
-Let’s consider them:
+Babies were designed with lower levels of vitamin K at birth for a protective reason.

-- First, in order to absorb vitamin K, we have to have a functioning biliary and pancreas system.
-Your infant’s digestive system isn’t fully developed at birth which is why we give babies breast milk (and delay solids) until they are at least 6-months-old, and why breast milk only contains a small amount of highly absorbable vitamin K. Too much vitamin K could tax the liver and cause brain damage (among other things).
-As baby ages and the digestive tract, mucosal lining, gut flora, and enzyme functions develop, baby can process more vitamin K. Low levels of vitamin K at birth just…makes…sense.
+- First, your newborn’s digestive system isn’t fully developed at birth which is why we give babies breast milk (and delay solids) until they are at least 6-months-old, and why breast milk only contains a small amount of highly absorbable vitamin K. Too much vitamin K taxes the liver.
+Low levels of vitamin K at birth just…makes…sense.

 - Secondly, cord blood contains stem cells, which protect a baby against bleeding and perform all sorts of needed repairs inside an infant’s body.
-Here’s the kicker, in order for a baby to get this protective boost of stem cells, cord-cutting needs to be delayed and the blood needs to remain thin so stem cells can easily travel and perform their functions.
-Imagine that, a baby has his/her own protective mechanism to prevent bleeding and repair organs…that wasn’t discovered until after we started routinely giving infants vitamin K injections.
+But, here’s the kicker — in order for a baby to get this protective boost of stem cells, cord-cutting needs to be delayed.
+When delayed, the extra blood volume allows the stem cells to easily travel and perform their functions.
+Imagine that, a baby has his/her own protective mechanism to prevent bleeding and repair organs.

-Baby’s blood thickened with vitamin K, causes a situation where stem cells have to move through sludge, not nicely greased blood vessels full of blood which can allow stem cells easy access to anywhere.
-Maybe one day it will dawn on the medical profession that not only are cord blood stem cells important and useful to the newborn baby, but that stem cells need to thin blood for a reason.
+Baby’s blood thickened with synthetic vitamin K, causes a situation where any stem cells from the cord blood have to move through sludge, not nicely greased blood vessels full of blood which can allow stem cells easy access to anywhere.
+Maybe one day it will dawn on the medical profession that not only are cord blood stem cells important and useful to the newborn baby, but that a baby’s blood is slightly thinner for a reason.

-Any fetus which gets being wrung out like a wet towel while traveling down a narrow drain pipe can incur damage in any part of the body, including in the brain, and needs an inbuilt fix-it.
+Any fetus which gets being wrung out like a wet towel while traveling down a narrow drain pipe can incur damage in any part of the body, including in the brain, and needs an built-in repair kit.
 And stem cells cross the brain blood barrier.
 In fact, stem cells can go … anywhere!!!
-Amazing don’t you think.
-God’s design has solutions for situational problems.
-Three solutions, actually.
-The second is the fact that naturally, in the first few days, a baby’s blood clotting factors are lower than normal.

 The vitamin K1 injection is synthetic, an unnecessary intervention, and a painful experience for your baby.
 Oral Vitamin K is used in Europe and is much safer.

-- Reducing physical trauma during birth/ trauma caused by medicalised birth (forceps or vacuum birth)
+- Reducing physical trauma during birth/ trauma caused by medicalized birth (forceps or vacuum birth)